 Posting & Recruitment

-Fall 2018 InternFSU experiences must be submitted no later than May 21st, 2018 through this online form.
+Spring 2019 InternFSU experiences must be submitted no later than September 30th, 2018 through this online form.
 Once the InternFSU experience has been reviewed and approved, the Career Center will post the InternFSU experience on Handshake for students to submit their applications.

 InternFSU hires will be paid through a split funding model.
 In order for the split funding to take effect, InternFSU students must be processed through the InternFSU Express pool.
 After selecting and receiving an acceptance of the extended hiring offer, only the InternFSU candidate(s) of choice should complete the hiring paperwork through FSU Human Resources.
 All hiring Supervisors are responsible for working with their department’s hiring representative to complete the formal hiring paperwork.